Site configuration

 frontpage_introduction_banner¶

 Optional: This setting adds a banner to your site's homepage, in order to introduce your users to your site.
-This setting is used in both the frontpage
+This setting is used on the frontpage.
+To add a banner update the site configuration with these settings:

 frontpage_introduction_banner: